lyfe691/Phishing-Website-Tutorial/Setup.md

 The rest is pretty simple because ive already coded everything for you!

-Download the files in the "releases" tab. (if you dont trust them, use a vm) After youve done that open the files in an editor, i recommend visual studio code (i made it there)
+Download the files [here](https://github.com/lyfe691/Phishing-Website-Tutorial/releases/tag/script).
+If you dont trust them, you can look at the source code [here](https://github.com/lyfe691/Phishing-Website-Tutorial/commit/891db114bfee84505c089a6e4f5aa09e5d5b6310)
+After youve done that open the files in an editor, i recommend visual studio code (i made it there)

 **!IMPORTANT!**